 Inverted in "Ghostlight" (the last Doctor Who story produced, but broadcast third-to-last) - "I can't stand burnt toast.
 I loathe bus stations: terrible places, full of lost luggage and lost souls.
 And then there's unrequited love, and tyranny, and cruelty."
 From the same episode: "My theories appall you, my heresies outrage you, I never answer letters and you don't like my tie."

-And it's not the first time The Eleventh Doctor did that. in Season 5, near the end, When the Doctor finds out that he had survived the "Big Bang two" he quickly verifies if he is OK, going through his life priority list, of course.
+that. in Season 5, near the end, When the Doctor finds out that he had survived the "Big Bang two" he quickly verifies if he is OK, going through his life priority list, of course.
 "Legs, yes.
 Bow tie, cool. *Touches hair* ...I can buy a fez."
 Although two of the items are silly, we'd already expect the bow tie, so the fez makes pretty much the same effect.

 In "Kinda" (1982), a mad military scolds young Adric, the Doctor's companion, saying he'll teach him "not to lie.
 Not to commit treason.
 And to wash behind the ears."